-Before seeing this magical site travellers trace the footsteps of an ancient civilisation as they travel north from the capital of Cusco through the Sacred Valley and the ruins of Ollantaytambo and then finally the magical city of Machu Picchu.
+Before seeing this magical site, travelers trace the footsteps of an ancient civilization as they travel north from the capital of Cusco through the Sacred Valley and the ruins of Ollantaytambo and then finally the magical city of Machu Picchu.

 The Inca Trail

-All tour groups more or less follow the same itinerary over a 4 days and 3 nights.
-The trek commences in the village of Pisqacucho and passes glorious dream like scenery of beautiful snow-capped mountains, rivers, and valleys.
+All tour groups more or less follow the same itinerary over 4 days and 3 nights.
+The trek commences in the village of Pisqacucho and passes glorious dream-like scenery of beautiful snow-capped mountains, rivers, and valleys.

-Continuing along the banks of the Kusichaca River you will eventually get to the small town of Wayllabamba and Inca aqueducts were you camp for the first night.
+Continuing along the banks of the Kusichaca River, you will eventually get to the small town of Wayllabamba and Inca aqueducts, where you camp for the first night.

 Choosing a Tour Group

-Whilst most tour groups more or less follow the same itinerary, it is highly recommended that you do your research before deciding on a group and choose a group which looks after the porters appropriately.
+Whilst most tour groups more or less follow the same itinerary, it is highly recommended that you do your research before deciding on a group and choose a group that looks after the porters appropriately.

-It is vital that during the trek these amazing people get plenty of food and rest.
+It is vital that during the trek, these amazing people get plenty of food and rest.
 Unfortunately, not taking good care of the porters is where many tour operators save money – so be sure to book your trip with a reputable company.